 Exertional myopathy in horses is a syndrome of muscle fatigue, pain, or cramping associated with exercise.
 Less common exertional myopathies that cause exercise intolerance without muscle necrosis include mitochondrial myopathies and forms of polysaccharide storage myopathy in Warmblood horses.
 Most commonly, exertional myopathies produce necrosis of striated skeletal muscle and are termed exertional rhabdomyolysis.
 Although exertional rhabdomyolysis was previously considered a single disease described as azoturia, tying-up, or cording up, it is now known to comprise several different myopathies, which, despite similarities in clinical presentation, differ significantly in etiopathology.

-Clinical signs usually are seen shortly after the onset of exercise.
+Clinical signs usually are seen shortly after onset of exercise.
 Excessive sweating, tachypnea, tachycardia, muscle fasciculations, reluctance or refusal to move, and firm, painful lumbar and gluteal musculature are common signs.
 Episodes range from subclinical to severe muscle necrosis with recumbency and myoglobinuric renal failure.
 The severity varies extensively between individuals and to some degree within the same individual.
-A diagnosis of exertional rhabdomyolysis is based on demonstration of abnormal elevations in serum CK, lactate dehydrogenase, and AST.
+A diagnosis of exertional rhabdomyolysis is based on demonstration of abnormal increases in serum CK, lactate dehydrogenase, and AST.

 Exertional rhabdomyolysis can be either sporadic, with single or very infrequent episodes of exercise-induced muscle necrosis, or chronic, with repeated episodes of rhabdomyolysis and increased serum CK or AST with mild exertion.